 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4

-The government does not encroach upon religious freedom.
-However, religious leaders working with former gang members or critical of the government have faced harassment.
+Religious freedom is generally respected.
+However, religious leaders working with former gang members or who have been critical of the government have faced harassment.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 3 / 4

 Academic freedom is respected and the educational system is generally free from extensive political indoctrination.
-However, gang-related violence continues to present a challenge to the education system.
-As of mid-2017, 6 teachers and 16 students had been murdered, according to the Union of Public Education Teachers of El Salvador, with the killings generally thought to have been committed by criminal groups.
+However, intimidation and violence by gang members against teachers and students continues to present a challenge to the education system.

 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 3 / 4

-While private discussion is generally free, the prevalence of gang activity requires many Salvadorans to curtail discussion of gang-related topics outside of their homes.
+While private discussion is generally free, the prevalence of gang activity requires many Salvadorans to curtail discussion of gang-related and other sensitive topics outside of their homes.

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 8 / 12